thecoshman/ghrape/README.md

 In the interest in reducing the final build image, I would suspect I could make use of multi-stage build to install tools required _purely_ for the build phase.
 Investigation required...

+### Dynamic packages and labels

+'But I want X installed too', yeah, right now, the list of packages directly installed is fairly minimal, and probably more than required.
+My intention is that an env arg can be provided to list Debian packages to install prior to starting the runner.
+To go with this, an env arg to provide additional labels.
+This would make it very easy to use this single image to bring up runners that have additional tools such as Java or C++ compilers.

+I might look to take this a bit further, if I ever need it myself (or someone actually wants it) to allow for things like Node packages.
+My thinking is that you can define a list of Node packages, and if set, node is installed and then the packages you want.

+In general, I want to try keep this image lightweight but flexible.

+### None Debian version?

+The Debian slim image used plus the software so far means the image is about 1.5GB.
+Not the worst, but maybe alpine could be used to help reduce the size.

 ### License